BelT26/tie-ups-uk/README.md

 ## Main Image
 ![Landing page main image of studded belt](https://github.com/BelT26/tie-ups-uk/blob/master/assets/images/home-page-main-img.PNG)
 I wanted to maximize the visual impact on the user by featuring a striking images of one of the range of belts.
+I tried creating a hero image which took up 100% of the width but preferred the effect with whitespace either side.

 The brand logo, which is the main heading of the page, was positioned over the photograph as an h1 element.